 The allergic process, called atopy, occurs when the body overreacts to a substance that it senses as a foreign invader.
 The immune system works continuously to protect the body from potentially dangerous intruders such as bacteria, viruses, and toxins.
 However, for reasons not completely understood, some people are hypersensitive to substances that are typically harmless.

 When the immune system inaccurately identifies these substances (allergens) as harmful, an allergic reaction and inflammatory response occurs.

 - When an allergen enters the body, the immune system produces immunoglobulin E (IgE) antibodies.
 These IgE antibodies then attach themselves to mast cells, which are found in the nose, eyes, lungs, and digestive tract.

-- The mast cells release inflammatory chemical mediators, such as histamine, that cause atopic symptoms (sneezing, coughing, wheezing).
+- The mast cells release inflammatory chemical mediators, such as histamine, that cause atopic symptoms (sneezing, coughing, and wheezing).
 The mast cells continue to produce more inflammatory chemicals that stimulate the production of more IgE antibodies, continuing the allergic process.

-There are many types of IgE antibodies, and each are associated with a specific allergen.
+There are many types of IgE antibodies, and each is associated with a specific allergen.
 This is why some people are allergic to cat dander, while others are not bothered by cats yet are allergic to pollen.
 In allergic rhinitis, the allergic reaction begins when an allergen comes into contact with the mucous membranes in the lining of the nose.

 Triggers of Seasonal Allergic Rhinitis (Hay Fever)